Why Don't Miracles Happen to Everyone? A Jewish, Christian, and Islamic Perspective

 Key takeaways

-• All three Abrahamic faiths agree miracles are dispensed by God's sovereign will, not earned by individual merit.
+• All three Abrahamic faiths agree that miracles are governed by divine will, not human merit or demand.

 FAQs